 With the help of psychological tools, questionnaires and exercises, he learnt that he has a habit of “hoarding” things and cannot let anything out of the home, no matter how old or broken it was.

 She made him realise that profess’ mind and home are as sacrosanct as a bank locker.
 If you don’t keep any rubbish in the bank locker, why would you collect it at home or in your mind?

 The very experience of giving away to complete strangers filled the client with love and compassion.
 It changed him into a cheerful and positive person.
 Today, after 3 years, he is a founder of a successful startup.

 Clutter at the workplace is seen as a sign of laziness and lack of attention.
 Decluttering and letting go of hoarded items are very cathartic and intense in impact.

 Every week, before beginning new, give 15 minutes to declutter your space and every weekend before leaving the office give/throw away an old item long past its use.

-Goal setting, life coach insists, is an important step to decide what you want to achieve in your life by separating important from irrelevant.
+Goal setting, the life coach insists, is an important step to deciding what you want to achieve in your life by separating important from irrelevant.

 It motivates yourself daily and consistently, as it gives you small accomplishment moments on achieving a short-term goal.